ARMmbed/mbed_OS_API_Docs/docs/APIs/communication/wifi.md

 The [WifiInterface](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.1.0/api/classWiFiInterface.html) provides a simple C++ API for connecting to the internet over a WiFi device.

 There are multiple WiFi components that implement the WiFiInterface class.
-For this example, the [ESP8266Interface](https://github.com/armmbed/esp8266-driver) is used.
+For the example below, the [ESP8266Interface](https://github.com/armmbed/esp8266-driver) is used.

 ## API